 Have Your Migraine Attacks Evolved or Changed Over Time? - Part 1

-“My migraine attacks are cyclical, which I’ve actually started viewing as a good thing because they do not respond to treatment.
+Sarah: "My migraine attacks are cyclical, which I’ve actually started viewing as a good thing because they do not respond to treatment.
 Some years, they are constant — symptoms exist from the time I wake up until I go to bed, without ceasing.
 Other years, there are short periods between attacks of maybe eight hours or a day or two.
 Every once in a while, I get a break, and the attacks become, very briefly, episodic.
-At that point, I’ll get maybe one or two per week.
+At that point, I’ll get maybe one or two per week."

-“My migraine pattern is constantly evolving.
+Lisa: "My migraine pattern is constantly evolving.
 In my childhood and most of my teens, my attacks were occasional.
 They started as 'neck-aches' and came mainly with light sensitivity and allodynia.
 I remember telling a teacher my hair hurt.
 I would try to ignore the pain or would lie down and sleep it off.
-In my twenties the attacks started to become more severe.
-Steady head pain turned to throbbing pain and I started to get other symptoms such as food cravings, dizziness, and fatigue.
-The attacks started to bleed into the next day and I would have occasional rough patches where I'd worry they wouldn't stop - but they'd always clear up.
+In my twenties, the attacks started to become more severe.
+Steady head pain turned to throbbing pain, and I started to get other symptoms such as food cravings, dizziness, and fatigue.
+The attacks started to bleed into the next day, and I would have occasional rough patches where I'd worry they wouldn't stop - but they'd always clear up."

 Stay tuned for part II of the advocate answers to this question!

 Have you ever visited the Social Health Network website (socialhealthnetwork.com) before?